What are Corporate Bonds?

-Callable vs Non-Callable Features in Bonds
+Callable vs. Non-Callable Features in Bonds

 If a corporate bond is callable, then the issuer of the bonds can repay a portion of the bonds earlier than scheduled or redeem the entire tranche prior to the stated maturity date.

-If a bond is callable, the issuer may decide to opt to repay it – which typically occurs when the prevailing interest rates in the markets declines substantially (i.e. so that the issuer can refinance long-term debt at lower rates).
+If a bond is callable, the issuer may decide to opt to repay it – which typically occurs when the prevailing interest rates in the markets decline substantially (i.e. so that the issuer can refinance long-term debt at lower rates).

 Within the bond debenture (i.e. lending contract), the guidelines on prepayment will be clearly stated, including when the bonds become callable and, if applicable, any prepayment penalties.

-Corporate Bonds vs Equity
+Corporate Bonds vs. Equity